MicroFocus/lre-gh-action/README.md

 In the example below:

--   The plugin automatically assigns the file name as the test name, and the folder path of the file in the Git repository is used to create the location of the test under the root folder ('Subject') in the LoadRunner Enterprise project.
+-   The plugin automatically assigns the file name as the test name, and the folder path of the file in the Git repository is used to create the location of the test under the root folder ('Subject') in the project.
 -   Since the 'controller' and the 'lg_amount' parameters are specified, the specified Controller will be used to run the test and three automatch load generators will be used and shared by all groups.
 -   The content of the file is defined with seven groups, all being set with the "rts" parameter:
     -   The "pacing" parameter is used with different options for all groups.